Robust Robotic Exploration and Mapping Using Generative Occupancy Map Synthesis: Problem Statement and Preliminaries

 \subsection{Forward Diffusion}

-$x_0$ is defined as a clean occupancy grid where the distribution of $x_0$ can be defined as $q(x_0)$.
-By sampling from the data distribution $x_0 \sim q(x_0)$ the forward diffusion process is defined as a Markov chain of variables $x_1, ..., x_T$ that iteratively adds Gaussian noise to the sample.
+Let $x_0$ denote an occupancy subgrid ($x \subset \mathbb{M}$), sampled from the data distribution $q(x_0)$.
+By sampling from the data distribution $x_0 \sim q(x_0)$, the forward diffusion process is defined as a Markov chain of variables $x_1, ..., x_T$ that iteratively adds Gaussian noise to the sample.
 A diffusion step at time $t$ in this chain is defined as:

 where t is the time step $t \in [1,T]$, $\beta_t$ is the variance schedule $0 \leq \beta_t \leq 1$ and $I$ is the identity matrix.
 The joint distribution of the full diffusion process is then the product of the diffusion step defined in \cref{eq:mark_step}: